Pseudoholomorphic Curves Relative to a Normal Crossings Symplectic Divisor: Compactification: Compactness

 \section{Compactness}

-In this section, after a quick review of the convergence problem for the Deligne-Mumford space and for the classical moduli spaces of pseudoholomorphic maps, we prove Theorem~\ref{Compactness_th} in several steps.
-The main step of the proof is Proposition~\ref{VertexOrder_prp}, that relates the sequence of ``gluing" and ``rescaling" parameters, when a sequence of $J$-holomorphic maps breaks into two pieces with at least one of them mapped into $D$.
-We are currently working to generalize the proof of Proposition~\ref{VertexOrder_prp} to arbitrary $(J,\om)\!\in\!\cJ(X,D)$.
+In this section, after a quick review of the convergence problem for the Deligne-Mumford space and for the classical moduli spaces of $J$-holomorphic curves, we slightly rephrase and prove Theorem~\ref{Compactness_th} in several steps.
+The main step of the proof is Proposition~\ref{VertexOrder_prp}, that relates the sequence of ``gluing" and ``rescaling" parameters, when a sequence of $J$-holomorphic curves breaks into two pieces with at least one of them mapped into $D$.